Resources

 .env files solve convenience, not governance

 A local .env file is fast and familiar.
 It is also easy to duplicate, forget, commit accidentally, or leave on a machine long after the task is done.
-AI coding agents make that risk more visible because they can inspect project files and run commands.
+AI agents make that risk more visible because they can inspect project files and run commands.

 The alternative is runtime resolution